German-Cobian/CLI-Blog-App/README.md

 * Open your terminal - Windows: `Win + R`, then type cmd | Mac: `Command + space`, then type Terminal
 * Navigate to a directory of your choosing using the cd command
-* Run this command in your OS terminal: `git clone git@github.com:promise-J/micro-reddit.git` to get a copy of the project.
+* Run this command in your OS terminal: `git clone git@github.com:German-Cobian/CLI-Blog-App.git` to get a copy of the project.
 * Navigate to the project's directory using the `cd` command
-* Run `rails webpacker:install` to configure Webpacker for your environment.
-Otherwise, an error like `Webpacker::Manifest::MissingEntryError` will appear if you attempt to run the server.
+* Run `rails webpacker:install` to configure Webpacker for your environment
 * Install dependencies by running `bundle install`
 * Migrate the database to your environment by running `rails db:migrate`
 * Execute rails console to load the development environment by running `rails console` or `rails c` for short.